callum-jones19/leadlight/notes/dstbook_notes.md

     each value to have one of the composite analaysis frequencies of our wave, and then have some sort of representation of 'how much' of the final wave it makes up.

+  ## Frequency Domain Convolution

+  **The Convolution Theorem**: the DFT of a convolution of two input waves is equivalent to the product of the DFTs of the two input waves.

+  ### Low-pass filters

+  A (non-ideal) way to create a low-pass filter is to average sample values together over a short window of time, known as a *moving average filter*.

+  - High frequencies oscillate within the time window, and therefore average to zero.
+Low frequencies will not.
+  - This filter would operate within the time domain.
+  - We can analyse the effect of this filter approach by analysing the results of the DFT on it.
+We then look at the magnitude of the resulting wave.
+    We can see that the curve actually has some ripples with this approach, leading some higher frequencies to be less attenuated than some lower frequencies.

+  "Ideal" low-pass filter

+  - Start in the frequency domain
+  - Have our system's impulse response be h\[m\].
+  - Set H\[m\] = 0 where `m` is above our cutoff frequency for the low-pass filter, and set H\[m\] = 1 where it is below.
+  - This implementation has an issue:
+    - The time-domain representation of the impulse response of this "ideal" low-pass filter oscillates around 0, and is a periodic wave.
+    - These oscillations produce audible artifacts, known as **ringing**, when the IR is convolved with a signal.
+    - These occur because sharp edges are difficult to represent by continuous sinusoids (both in the frequency and the time domain).
+Because the ideal filter is infinitely sharp, it requires infinitely many samples to represent in the time domain.
+Any finite approximation will produce ringing artifacts.
+    - Because of ringing, ideal low-pass filters are almost never used in practice.

+Filter design:

+- Terminology:
+  - Pass-band: frequencies allowed through the filter
+  - Stop-band: frequencies stopped by the filter
+  - Transition band: frequencies affected by the filter, but still audible.
+- Different trade-offs exist, and need to be made when designing a filter.
+We want to maximise:
+  - High stop-band attenuation (filter stops frequencies when it should)
+  - Small pass-band ripple (passing frequencies not too distorted).
+  - Narrow transition band (filter efficiently moves from pass to stop behaviour).

+## Analysing IIR filters

+Transfer functions:

+- Can be thought of as a generalisation of convolution theorem to support feedback filters (IIR filters).
+- If we are dealing with FIR filters, we can examine the DFT $H\[m\]$ of the impulse response $h\[k\]$.
+This analysis cannot be applied to IIR filters, as there is no defined IR length.
+The transfer function $H\[z\]$ is like
+  $H\[m\]$, except it is from the perspective of the z-Transform, not the DFT.

+Poles and zeroes:

+- In a general sense:
+  - frequencies near zeroes are attenuated
+  - frequencies near the poles are amplified.